Faculty - Elizabeth Adan

 Photograph © 2013 Elizabeth Adan, all rights reserved

 Elizabeth Adan joined the Department of Art and Design in Fall 2007.
 She received an Interdisciplinary Ph.D. in Contemporary Art, Religion, and Cultural Analysis with a Doctoral Emphasis in Women's Studies from U.C.
 Santa Barbara in 2006.
 She also holds an MA in Rhetoric from U.C.
 Berkeley and an MFA in Studio Art from U.C.
-Santa Barbara.
-In 2000-2001 she was a Critical Studies Fellow in the Whitney Museum Independent Study Program.
+Santa Barbara, and in 2000-2001, she was a Critical Studies Fellow in the Whitney Museum Independent Study Program.
 Prior to her arrival at Cal Poly, she taught in the Women's Studies Program (now the Department of Feminist Studies) and the Department of the History of Art and Architecture at U.C.
 Santa Barbara, and she has also worked as a curator and freelance arts administrator.

-“Emergent Precarities and Lateral Aesthetics.”
-Special focus section of the minnesota review 85 (Fall 2015, Duke University Press).
-Co-edited with Benjamin Bateman, with a co-authored introduction.
+“Emergent Precarities and Lateral Aesthetics,” special focus section of the minnesota review 85 (Fall 2015, Duke University Press), co-edited with Benjamin Bateman, with a co-authored introduction.

 Associate Professor Art History